mumairofficial/khalilstemmler-website-2019/src/pages/articles/software-professionalism/there-is-no-dominant-paradigm.md

 anchormessage: This article is part of the upcoming SOLID book. <a href="/resources/solid-nodejs-architecture">Get it, free</a>.
 ---

-If you ask a software consultant for their advice on to the **best** approach to anything, such as:
+If you ask a software consultant for advice on the **best** approach to anything, such as:

 - what's the best framework to use
 - what's the best ORM to use